twistedpair/lustforge.com/content/post/2016-01-07-home-cooked-apache-spark.md

 	```

 2. Fork the [Apache Spark repo](https://github.com/apache/spark) so you can submit a Pull Request later
-3. Clone it locally, check out your tag of interest
+3. Clone it locally, checking out your tag of interest

 	```bash
 	git clone git@github.com:mc10-inc/spark.git special-spark